-When leaving your car at long stay car parks, don’t leave satellite navigation devices in the car.
-Burglars have been known to use these devices to guide them to your home address where your vacant home is waiting to be burgled.
+When leaving your car at long stay car parks, don’t leave sat navs visible.
+Criminals have been known to use them to get back to your home address where your empty home is waiting to be robbed.

-When departing from your local airport ensure your home address tags are not easily visible to passers by, burglars have been known to hang around airports checking addresses to locate empty homes.
+When you are in the airport keep the address tags on your luggage covered.
+Burglars have been known to hang around airports checking addresses to locate empty homes.

 Talk to your Airline / Travel Agent about airport security prior to departure.
 By understanding security requirements in advance you will be more relaxed at the airport and able to focus on what is happening around you.
 This is particularly important when you are going through security, keep an eye on all your valuables when they are on trays to ensure they don’t accidently go astray.

 Protect yourself and your valuables by placing medicine and expensive items in your carry-on luggage.
-Keep a pencil or pen handy throughout your trip to note gate, departure time and connecting flight information.
 Store important documents such as tickets, passports and travel insurance documents safely.
 Know what may or may not be covered by your home insurance while abroad.
 Consider investing in a money belt to store cash and cards while abroad.

 Never leave luggage unattended or under the watch of a stranger.
-Do not accept any item from strangers or carry any package with unknown contents.
-Be wary of people asking for directions or handing out fliers.
+Don’t accept or carry items on behalf of someone you don’t know or trust.
+When abroad be wary of people asking for directions or handing out fliers.

 You should never ever get into an unofficial taxi.
-If you are unsure, airport staff will direct you to an approved taxi rank and advise you on appropriate cost and approximate journey times.
-Sit behind the driver so you can see him, but he cannot see you.
-Pay the driver upon arriving at your destination and while you are still sitting in the vehicle.
+If you are unsure, airport staff will direct you to an official taxi rank and let you know the rough cost and journey time.
+In the cab, sit behind the driver so you can see them, but they cannot see you.
+Pay the driver once you arrive at your destination and while you are still sitting in the vehicle.